wushenrong/legacy-puyo-tools/docs/source/formats/formats.md

 of the games.

 ## The `fmp` format

--   Status:
-    - Conversion: Fully implemented.
-    - Creation: Not implemented.
-    - Testing: No coverage.

 The `fmp` format is a 4 bits per pixel (4bpp) bitmap format used by the Nintendo DS versions of Puyo Puyo!
 15th Anniversary and Puyo Puyo 7 to store the